ramanduck/ssa-joel/README.md

 ![Alt text](image-1.png)

-- Using Pandas dataframe logics over these data, the list of active users & their number of completed courses in the last 30 days are filtered.
+- Using Pandas filtering dataframe logics were applied over these data, the list of active users & their number of completed courses in the last 30 days are filtered.

 - An AWS S3 bucket is configured to upload the data in csv format.
 The CSV report is prepared & upload to the S3 bucket.